-I hate them and I also hate the little raised keys on the blackberry.
-In fact, I never voluntarily write anything on my cell phone and why he does rather than use the computer he is sitting next to I have no idea.
+I hate it even more than I hated the tiny raised keys on the Blackberry.
+I never voluntarily write anything on a cell phone and why Garry does is beyond me.

-This whole trial by fire has made me aware of how pathetic my older Blackberry Torch (first generation) is and how I probably do need a new phone.
-Maybe sometime next year I’ll have recovered enough from this grueling marathon to think about replacing it.
-But not yet.
-I need to rest and ponder a while, at least until the story gets much funnier.
-Maybe after I can laugh about it, I’ll try to buy a phone for me, too.
+This whole trial by fire has made me aware of how pathetic my older Blackberry Torch (first generation) is and how I need a new phone.
+When I’ve recovered from this experience, I will think about replacing it.
+Why do cell phones need replacing so often?
+They are so expensive, shouldn’t they last more than a year?
+Just saying.

 - Putting the iPhone 4 to the test (reviews.cnet.com)